savonet/liquidsoap/doc/content/faq.md

 ```

 This creates a new alsa device that you can use with liquidsoap.
 The `plug` operator
-in ALSA is used to work-around any hardward limitations in your device (mixing multiple
+in ALSA is used to work-around any hardware limitations in your device (mixing multiple
 outputs, resampling etc.).
 In some cases you may need to read more about ALSA and define
 your own PCM device.